 I believed that one could show stronger evidence from a more holistic look at the data.
 Using the table of data from above, I made a graph using r.

 In the graph below, blue columns show the rate of ADHD diagnosis by birth

 have birthdays in September.
 The graph also

 shows a red curved regression line, and orange 95% error bars for each month, based on a

 To put this in narrative form, it is not so much that the youngest (August birthday) children have elevated ADHD rates, as that the older half of the class on the left has increasingly lower ADHD rates.
 It appears that about a third of the oldest have matured out of the level of behavior which would result in an ADHD diagnosis.
 Teachers and pediatricians might wish to take this into account especially before concluding that a child in the younger half of his class has ADHD, at least in borderline cases.

-Recent Twitter correspondence with coauthor Timothy Layton provided a plausible explanation for the flattening or downturn on the right side of the graph: Children born in the summer (the youngest children in the cohort) are more likely to be held back a year, and thus to become the oldest children in a new cohort – especially, one would think, if they exhibit ADHD or other behavior considered less than mature.
+Recent Twitter correspondence with coauthor Timothy Layton provided a plausible explanation for the flattening on the right side of the graph: Children born in the summer are more likely to be held back a year, and thus to become the oldest children in a new cohort – especially if they exhibit less mature behavior.
 This holding back may replace an ADHD diagnosis as a solution to behavioral issues, and/or may reduce later ADHD diagnoses as the child is now compared to a younger, less mature cohort.

-Apart from what the data is about in this case, this analysis presented some interesting exercises for understanding the uses of data:
+Apart from what the data is about in this case, this analysis presented some interesting exercises for understanding the use of data:

 - that is categorized or grouped by range;